 - Get the feedback and what their challenges are , give and take advice.

-- Not worry about putting truth to table.
+- Never worry about putting truth to table.
 Doing it regularly is important as businesses are dynamic

 - Best animators are need of time.
 Pixar was good at that time.